excllent123/My_Kaggle_Solution/README.md

 4 Extera data  done

 **Final, My rank is  228/2236
-I think I can get better position with more traning,**
+I think I can get better position with more traning**

 **Humpback Whale Identification**